villagecomputing/superopenai/README.md

 ## Logging

-super-openai wraps the `OpenAI.chat.completions.create` and `AsyncOpenAI.chat.completions.create` functions and stores logs into a `super_openai.Logger` object.
+superopenai wraps the `OpenAI.chat.completions.create` and `AsyncOpenAI.chat.completions.create` functions and stores logs into a `superopenai.Logger` object.
 The following fields are captured and logged:

 **Basic logging**